 We aim to hold ourselves to the highest standards of governance, sustainability and ethical business practices.
-The ESG topics covered in this report form a core component of our Board of Directors' and executive team's evaluation of risks and opportunities and long-term performance.
+The ESG topics covered in this report form a core component of our Board of Directors' and executive team's evaluation of risks and opportunities and longterm performance.
 Rubicon Organics' Board has overall responsibility for stewardship of the Company, which includes enterprise risk oversight.

 We are committed to reporting transparently on our ESG topics through a combination of this annual ESG report together with our other publicly available continuous disclosures.
-Our ESG strategy and this report is reviewed by the Board.
+This report is reviewed and approved by the Board.